-Obviously “the best” is very subjective and too much personal.
-If there were the ideal and perfect tool for anything, for instance prototyping, people wouldn’t need to make a choice, but still we have a wide field of options and that’s great.
+Obviously “the best” is very subjective and too personal.
+If there were the ideal and perfect tool for anything, for instance, prototyping, people wouldn’t need to make a choice, but still, we have a wide field of options and that’s great.

-The list of prototyping tools which designers use for different goals is quite broad.
+The list of prototyping tools that designers use for different goals is quite broad.
 Usually, the choice of the tool and its correspondence depends both on the task and on the preferences of the designer assigned to accomplish it.
 Designers having tried multiple options mostly mention that various tools have their own benefits and pitfalls.
-Let’s take a look at the list of some tools enabling to create interactive prototypes easily and efficiently present them to clients or use in teamwork.
+Let’s take a look at the list of some tools enabling us to create interactive prototypes easily and efficiently present them to clients or use in teamwork.
 Most of them have already become recognized in the field.
-This is the first set which will be continued and reviewed in more details in our next posts here.
+This is the first set which will be continued and reviewed in more detail in our next posts here.

 Designers of design team Tubik Studio, experienced in all diversity of design directions, answer the following way: the best prototyping tool is the one that improves productivity of the particular design workflow as well as helps to provide efficient and user-friendly final product.
 Whatever you feel working this way is good for you.
 Still, even if you are experienced in using a particular prototyping software, trying new tools is a good way to open new horizons and find new ways to enhance creative processes.